-Today, 89 per cent of people in Britain self-identify as belonging to a social class (50 per cent working class, 38 per cent middle class, and 1 per cent upper class).
+Today, 89 per cent of people in Britain self-identify as belonging to a social class (50 per cent working class, 39 per cent middle class).
 But for most, their sense of class identity is a less clearly defined part of their identity than it was for past generations.
 The decline of skilled occupations in manufacturing and mining has no doubt contributed to the erosion of working class identity.
 It is estimated that only 14 per cent of people belong to the traditional working class as defined by such occupations, in contrast to a much larger group defined by multifaceted measures of economic, cultural, and social capital.41 of Britons say that their class is a very important aspect of who they are (40 per cent consider it important)